zixinzeng-jennifer/Covid-Hero/README.md

 There are 10 levels in total (with a tutorial level at the beginning of the game), and the game becomes harder as the level increases.
 When a player losts, he/she can see a ranking list of past players, and try again from level 1; when a player wins, there will be a summary of how long the player took to complete each level.

 Includes poster and trailer video as well.
 Unfortunately, the trailer video was too large to upload on github.
+You can download the video via BaiduYun at: https://pan.baidu.com/s/1bOsQmi-JU4MI80LqGTfKeg with password aydu